brusq-RH/hands_on_tower_150621/1-intro/README.md

 * Don’t type everything manually, use copy & paste from the browser when appropriate.
 But don’t stop to think and understand… ;-)

-* To edit files or open a terminal window, we provide code-server, basically the great VSCode Editor running in your browser.
-It’s running on the Tower node.
+* To edit files or open a terminal window, we provide **code-server**, basically the great VSCode Editor running in your browser.
+It’s running on the **Tower node**.

 ### Accessing VScode Lab Environment

-Your main points of contact with the lab is the Ansible Tower web UI and code-server, providing a VSCode-experience in your browser.
+Your main points of contact with the lab is the **Ansible Tower web UI** and **code-server**, providing a VSCode-experience in your browser.

 Now open code-server using the link from the lab landing page or this link in your browser by replacing `<N>` by your student number and the `<LABID>`: